 1 small yellow onion, peeled and diced into ¼-inch pieces

 2 pounds 9 ounces|1 kilogram 165 grams ground turkey: dark, white, all of it

 20 cranks of coarse black pepper from a grinder

 canola oil, for frying or olive oil for drizzling

 for the gravy:

-1. Heat butter in a large skillet over medium.
-Add the celery, carrots, and onion and cook until soft, 15 minutes.
-Add in the herbs and toss to coat.
-Cool completely.
+- Heat the butter in a large skillet over medium.
+Add the celery, carrots, and onion and cook until soft, about 15 minutes.
+Stir in the herbs, then cool completely.

-2. In a large bowl, combine the vegetables with the ground meats, croutons, cream salt, pepper, and eggs.
+- Transfer the vegetables to a large bowl with the ground meats, croutons, cream, salt, pepper, and eggs.
 Gently (don't smash the meat), just gently fold it over and over into itself and mix everything evenly.
 PRO TIP: to check the flavor, make a little patty and fry it up in a little oil and give it a taste.
 Does it taste good?
 Do you get all the herbs?
 Is the salt right?
 Is it too dry?
 Now is the time to make little adjustments.

-7. Wipe the saucepan clean and melt the butter over medium-high.
-Add the flour and cook, stirring, until brown, about 6 minutes.
-While whisking constantly, slowly pour in the braising liquid.
+- Wipe the saucepan clean and melt the butter over medium-high.
+Add the flour and cook, stirring, until brown, 6 to 8 minutes.
+While whisking constantly, slowly pour in 6 cups of the braising liquid.
+(Freeze the rest and save for soup!)
 Cook until thick, about 5 minutes.
 Season with salt and a lot of cracked pepper.
 Add the meatballs and serve immediately.